ddeutils/ddedocs/docs/services/azure/batch/az-ba-start-task.md

-# Azure Batch: _Start Task_
+# Start Task

 ## Command Line

-Below CMD will remove newline charactor that come from Windows first and then it will call the start task file with `bash`.
+Below CMD will remove newline charactor that come from **Windows** first and then it will execute the start task file with `bash`.

 ```shell
 /bin/bash -c "sed -i 's/\r$//' start_task.sh && bash ./start_task.sh"